 Any nonprofit organization that is not an agency of a state or local government is eligible to apply.
 However, state or local government-supported institutions of higher education are eligible to apply.
 Applicants other than state or local government-supported institutions of higher education will be required to submit evidence of their nonprofit status, preferably from the Internal Revenue Service (IRS).

 Construction.
-Applicants may address one of the following
+Applicants may address one of the following topics.

 * Recognition and avoidance of lead and silica hazards in bridge repair and renovation.